vacp2p/rfc/content/docs/rfcs/1/README.md

 A specification MUST have a single responsible editor, the only person who SHALL change the status of the specification through the lifecycle stages.

-The responsible editor SHOULD have approval from contributors to change the status of a specification.

 A specification MAY also have additional contributors who contribute changes to it.

+It is RECOOMENED the resposibile editor have consensus from contributors to change the status of a specification.

 It is RECOMMENDED to use a process similar to [C4 process](https://github.com/unprotocols/rfc/blob/master/1/README.md) to maximize the scale and diversity of contributions.